jneilliii/OctoPrint-Tasmota/README.md

 ## Settings Explained

 - **Device**
-  - The ip or hostname of sonoff device.
+  - The ip or hostname of tasmota device.
 - **Index**
   - Index number reprensenting the relay to control.
+If using a simple single relay device leave this value blank.
 - **Username**
   - Username to connect to web interface.
 Currently not configurable in Tasmota, use the default username admin.
 - **Password**